The Machame Route with Crater Camp

 After a much needed nights rest, we will bid you goodbye.
 If you have arranged airport transfers with us or a safari / Zanzibar trip, we will collect you in the morning for your onward journey.

-The Machame route is considered relatively tough.
+The Machame route with Crater Camp is considered relatively tough.
 Depending on your level of fitness, you will be trekking for 6-7 hours nearly every day, at increasingly higher altitude.
 For the summit ascent, you will need to be prepared for a whopping 12-15 hours on your feet!
 Climbing up for 6-8 hours and descending back down for 6-7 hours.
 Arriving in great physical condition and with a tough mental "Kandoo" attitude will be your key to success!

 Novice climbers are sometimes nervous about how they will cope with the Great Barranco Wall, but this is just a short scramble that is really not that tricky - you will be helped by your guide every step of the way.
 One stride around a rock outcrop is the most precarious part you will experience.
 Thousands of climbers safely travel this route each year, let alone the Kilimanjaro porters carrying heavy loads.